Placeblock/CommandAPI/README.md

 # CommandAPI
-API for an easier Command use in Waterfall / Paper , Help-Message and Auto-Tab-Completion support.
+API for an easier Command use on Minecraft Servers (BungeeCord, Spigot, ...).

 ### 🔴IMPORTANT🔴 Please read the whole documentation to prevent mistakes and to answer unanswered questions

-It simplifies and structures command execution, especially with many subcommands.
-Arguments get passed automatically!<br />
+It simplifies and structures command definition and execution, especially with many subcommands.<br />
 Auto-Tab-Completion can be a mess to implement in large commands.
 CommandAPI does it for you!<br />
-It can be really hard to implement Help-Messages without many duplicated code snippets.
-Because the Structure of your commands and subcommands are stored only in one place, Help-Messages can be generated without much effort!
+It can be really hard to implement a complex Commands, Help-Messages and Auto-Tab-Completion without many duplicated code snippets.
+Because the Structure of your commands and subcommands are stored only in one place, all of this can be done without much effort!

 ### Example for a simple Command: